hawadlu/Cluedo/README.md

-# Cluedo

-GUI based implementation of the game Cludeo for SWEN225 (Victoria University of Wellingoton).
+A fully functional version of the Cluedo board game with an interactive GUI.
+Written for a Software Engineering Assignment at Victoria University of Wellington.
+The code is written entirely in Java using the Swing library to power the GUI.

 CONTRIBUTORS
 Connor de Bruyn : https://github.com/Destiro